algilliland/ovt-data-pipeline/Addtl_instruct.md

 **Creating a new preprocessor**

 Most likely you will have to create a preprocessor for each dataset you are integrating, so that you can create the unique mapping from the input data to the expected configuration.
+The easiest way to do this is to create a PreProcessor that inherits from the AbstractPreProcessor.
+The AbstractPreprocesser contains the functionality to ---.